 Exhibitions:

-New York, Los Angeles, Finland, Hong Kong, Iran, Mexico, Ecuador, and Malaysia.
+New York, Los Angeles, Finland, Hong Kong, Iran, Mexico, Ecuador, Malaysia, Paris and Hyderabad (India)